 Are you thinking about leaving the busy people and bright lights of the city for a quieter, slower-paced small-town vibe?
-Or, maybe you’ve grown up in a small town and you want to stay close to home but you need to figure out how to make extra money.
+Or maybe you’ve grown up in a small town and you want to stay close to home, but you need to figure out how to make extra money.

-A small town might not offer all of the same opportunities (or as many), as a big city, but that doesn’t mean you can’t find a lucrative side hustle or start a successful small business.
+A small town might not offer all of the same opportunities as a big city, but that doesn’t mean you can’t find a lucrative side hustle or start a successful small business.
 Let’s take a look at some of the challenges and opportunities associated with working in a small town and some creative ways you can start making money.

 Challenges of making money in a small town